ResursBank/ResursBank.github.io/docs/development/api-types/bookpaymentstatus.md

 # bookPaymentStatus
-Created by Joachim Andersson, last modified by Benny on 2017-02-22 The different status that can be returned when using the [Simplified Flow API](simplified-flow-api)
+The different status that can be returned when using the [Simplified Flow API](/simplified-flow-api/)

 | Status Code | Description                                                                                                                                            |
 |-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|